-HVAC helpers work with experienced HVAC technicians as they complete the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+HVAC helpers work with experienced HVAC technicians to assist in the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.

 Which Tasks Can HVAC Helpers Do?

 HVAC helpers often assist with many aspects of key HVAC services, such as:

 - Carrying and loading equipment and materials

 - Supporting the installation, maintenance and repair of heating and cooling systems

 They may also conduct basic tests and checks on HVAC systems to ensure they are functioning properly.